 Oklahoma State University policies and procedures require the publication of annual crime statistics.
-Included in this report are crimes reported to the Campus Police and other campus officials including, but not limited to, Athletics, University Health Services, Housing and Residential Life, and Student Conduct Education and Administration.
+Included in this report are crimes reported to the Campus Police and other campus officials including, but not limited to, Athletics, University Health Services, Housing and Residential Life, and Student Support and Conduct.
 Community members may report crimes anonymously through Crime Stoppers.
-The Orange Shield safety app also provides a mechanism to report crimes anonymously by using the iReport feature within the app.
+The Rave Guardian safety app also provides a mechanism to report crimes anonymously by using features within the app.